Undergraduate Transfer Credit Evaluations

 Frequently Asked Questions

-Q: How many of my credits will transfer over?
+Q: How many of my credits will transfer from my previous school?

-A: You may transfer up to 90 credits.
-CUNY students with A.A., A.A.S. or A.S. degrees are entitled to a minimum of 60 credits.
+A: You may transfer a maximum of 90 credits.
+CUNY students with completed A.A., A.A.S. or A.S. degrees are entitled to a minimum of 60 credits.
 If your degree was not granted at the time of your application to City College, please submit an updated transcript when your degree is granted.

 Q: When will my evaluation be done?